CinRC/IRDC-CCSK/README.md

 ### Developer slang

 During the design of this program, I was by no means an expert in CCS or CCSK.
 Thus, my understanding was limited.
-Because of this, I refer to things internally slightly differently then an expert may have.
+Because of this, I refer to things internally slightly differently than an expert may have.
 I have listed some of the relevant mappings below:

 1. Channel names are referred to as 'Labels'
 2. Parallel operators (`|`) are referred to as 'Concurrent Processes'